TaliVas/monkey-alignment-network/README.md

 ## Data availability

 This repository contains **subset feature files with 200 trials each** (the full dataset is 10,000–13,000+ trials per animal).
 The subsets reproduce the full pipeline at reduced size.
-The **complete dataset is available from the corresponding author (Y. Prut, yifat.prut@mail.huji.ac.il) upon reasonable request.**
+The **complete dataset is available upon reasonable request.**

 Subset files in `features/`:
 - `Features_nana_subset`, `Features_nana_aligned_subset`